|

 Toronto,

-Jimi met at the age of 13.
-Glenn had a band called The Jr. Beetles
+and Jimi met at the age of 13.
+Glenn had a band called The Jr.

-at the time.
+Beetles at the time.
 When the two got together it was magic.
-Jimi, with

-his Hofner Beatle Bass, made quite an impression in the neighborhood
+Jimi, with his Hofner Beatle Bass, made quite an impression in

 |